 cyber civil justice for all.

-The #March Against Revenge Porn is an internationally-acclaimed cyber civil rights organization dedicated to combatting the unlawful practice of revenge porn and image abuse through federal lobbying, cyber-sex education, media advocacy, victim support services & a series of nationwide protest marches.
+The #March Against Revenge Porn is an internationally-acclaimed cyber civil rights organization dedicated to combating the unlawful practice of “revenge porn” and nonconsensual pornography / image abuse through federal lobbying, cyber-sex education, media advocacy, victim support services & a series of nationwide protest marches.
 MARP is the first organization of it's kind - founded by a young, queer and transgender victim of image abuse for marginalized victims everywhere.

 On April 1, 2017, we marched across the Brooklyn Bridge to start the movement to end revenge porn worldwide.
 6 months later, New York City Mayor Bill de Blasio passed city-wide revenge porn legislation.
 We know that our protest efforts have led to direct legislative change.